1915 Galveston hurricane: Galveston Island

+However, piers 10 and 21 were severely affected and among several destroyed piers.
+The USAT McClellan was torn adrift from pier 12 and grounded upon Pelican Island.
+Sheds in the area were also destroyed.
 Houses closest to the Gulf coast, many of weak structural integrity, saw the severest impacts from the storm.
 All homes near the Seawall Boulevard east of 20th Street were destroyed.
 The rough seas eroded the underlying sand beneath buildings, causing their collapse.
 Other structures along the coast were also destroyed, including bath houses, fishing piers, and pavilions.
 Along Tremont Street, beach resort structures and a casino were destroyed, primarily by stones torn loose from the seawall's riprap.
 A 20-block length of Seawall Boulevard was destroyed by this erosion.